Whale Watching Maui

 Whales migrate from Alaskan waters every year to calve, mate, and rear their young in the warm Maui ocean.
 The whale watching season around Maui is annually from December through March.
-The whales are abundant and provide Maui residents and visitors a great opportunity to watch humpback whales in their natural habitat. have some amazing experiences and encounters with these beautiful creatures.
+The whales are abundant and provide Maui residents and visitors a great opportunity to watch humpback whales in their natural habitat.

 When is whale season in Maui?

 Whale watching in Maui is annually from December through March.

 What is the best time of day to see whales in Maui?